-Since startups are often run by small team working closely together, their “startup culture” is typically a reflection of the founding the team’s passions and personalities.
-In most situation every individual working in the startup usually contributes to the overall culture.
+Since startups are often run by a small team working closely together, their “startup culture” is typically a reflection of the founding of the team’s passions and personalities.
+In most situations, every individual working in the startup usually contributes to the overall culture.

 The common factor between corporates and startups is that their culture is the driving force of the organization.
-It includes how the employees of a certain company form and communicate ideas, how they behave, respond to customers and bring themselves to work.
+It includes how the employees of a certain company form and communicate ideas, how they behave, respond to customers, and bring themselves to work.

-However adding benefits and perks isn’t enough to make a successful startup culture, many first time startup founders struggle to define their culture from the beginning, only to realize its impact on the operational side of the business.
+However adding benefits and perks isn’t enough to make a successful startup culture, many first-time startup founders struggle to define their culture from the beginning, only to realize its impact on the operational side of the business.

 To thrive in the new decade entrepreneurs and founders have to know how to define and cultivate a startup culture according to their companies.
 Sometimes the right technology helps in making the vibrant culture easier to implement across geographical boundaries.

 With people working across time zones and locations, it’s never been easier to reward and recognize great staff and projects.
 We think we have the right cultural guidelines in place but, like any startup, we know just how important it is to continue demonstrating the behaviors we want to instill throughout the business if we are to be successful.
-A successful startup culture in the following ways:

 - Call out positive behaviors publicly, recognize and appreciate when someone does a good job.